 - Student Loan Debt: Federal student loans are some of the most difficult debts to get rid of and are usually even exempt from bankruptcy protection.
-If you default on a student loan, the U.S. Department of Education can garnish up to 15% of your pay.
+If you default on a student loan, the U.S. Department of Education can garnish your wages up to 15% of a student loan.

-- Tax Debt & Tax Levies: The Federal Government doesn’t need a court order to garnish your wages for back taxes owed.
+- Tax Debt & Tax Levies: The Federal Government doesn’t need a wage garnishment order to garnish your wages for back taxes owed.
 They may “levy” an amount that’s determined by your standard deduction and the combined total of your deductions for your (the taxpayer’s) standard deduction.
 The total is divided by 52.
 California can also garnish 25% of your wages to pay state taxes.
-City and county taxes can also be sought by local government agencies.
+State and local taxes can also be sought by local government agencies.

-- Unpaid Child Support: Federal law limits the wage garnishment for child support to 60% of your net pay.
+- Unpaid Child Support: Federal laws limit how the wages are being garnished for child support or alimony to 60% of your net pay.
 If you’re currently supporting another spouse or child, the limit on garnishment falls to 50% of your disposable earnings.
 Getting behind on child support will only multiply what you owe.
-If you fall behind on child support by 12 weeks or more, an additional 5% may be taken out of your paycheck.
+If you fall behind by 12 weeks or more, an additional 5% may be taken out of your paycheck.

 Ways to Fight Wage Garnishment in California